KernFerm/BubblesTheDev-WebBrowser/README.md

 * browser windows and tabs are managed by the trusted browser side
 * web content stays separated from privileged browser operations
-* downloads, diagnostics, localization orchestration, and performance-policy behavior stay in browser-controlled services
+* downloads, diagnostics, localization orchestration, profile isolation, and performance-policy behavior stay in browser-controlled services
 * local AI runs through an isolated worker process instead of directly inside the normal browser UI flow
+* profile session state, encrypted profile secrets, and restore-point handling stay in browser-controlled services
 * profile-local AI memory stays isolated per profile and is non-persistent for incognito sessions

 The architecture is intentionally local-first and tries to keep the browser's more sensitive features inside the trusted runtime side of the app.